Child Protective Services Lawyer Near You

 When necessary, the CPS will refer the parents to child help services, which can help solve problems the parents and children are dealing with.
 Some of these services can include counseling, mental evaluation, treatment, and other appropriate recommendations.

 A CPS investigation can arise from a variety of allegations.
 Some of the most common allegations that lead to an investigation include child abuse, child endangerment, and neglect.
 These are defined as: According to O.R.C. §2151.031, child abuse occurs when any child is the victim of sexual activity, is endangered, or suffers mental or physical injuries because of the acts of his or her parents or guardians.
-O.R.C. §2919.22 states that a child is endangered if he or she is abused, tortured, receiving corporal punishment, repeatedly receiving unwarranted disciplinary measures, enticed or coerced into participating in the production or creation of sexual or obscene material, or is a passenger in a vehicle being driving by an individual who is under the influence of drugs or alcohol.
+O.R.C. §2919.22 states that a child is endangered if he or she is abused, tortured, receives corporal punishment, repeatedly receives unwarranted disciplinary measures, enticed or coerced into participating in the production or creation of sexual or obscene material, or is a passenger in a vehicle being driving by an individual who is under the influence of drugs or alcohol.
 Under O.R.C. § 2151.03, a child is considered to be neglected if he or she is abandoned by his or her parents.
 This can consist of the child not being provided with adequate food, clothing, medical attention, or overall parental care.

-In cases where parent or guardian is accused of abusing, endangering, or neglecting the child, CPS may have the authority to remove the child from the custody of the alleged offender.
+In cases where a parent or guardian is accused of abusing, endangering, or neglecting the child, CPS may have the authority to remove the child from the custody of the alleged offender.
 Even if these accusations are false or exaggerated, the CPS will open an investigation that could put an immense amount of stress on your family.
 If the CPS is investigating you or has taken your child out of your custody due to allegations of child abuse or neglect, it is imperative that you hire a Franklin County defense attorney immediately.
-Defending yourself against these allegations and clearing your name is the most important step you can take towards getting your getting your family life in order.
+Defending yourself against these allegations and clearing your name is the most important step you can take towards getting your family life in order.

+We help clients accused of child abuse or neglect in Madison County.
 If you have been accused of improperly caring for your child and the CPS is now investigating you, contact the Joslyn Law Firm at (614) 444-1900 to schedule a consultation and find out what he can do to help you.
 The first step in getting your life back together is clearing your name of the charges against you.
 Joslyn Law Firm serves clients in and around Pickaway County, Madison County, Delaware County, Licking County, Franklin County, and Fairfield County.